Six of the Best Free Campgrounds Near Brisbane

 Pitching a tent in a wide-open space is a great way to avoid the hustle and bustle of other holiday-makers, while still feeling like you’re escaping the daily grind with your family.
 And the fact that there are loads of (almost) free campgrounds near Brisbane makes this type of holiday all the more appealing!

 First, let's get down to the fees, which are minimal and why we reckon these are practically free campgrounds near Brisbane!
 Camping is regulated in Queensland and you need a permit everywhere you go, which will attract a small fee, but there are some mega cheap options around that still make for a fun family holiday.

-Poverty Creek, Bribie Island
+1. Poverty Creek, Bribie Island

-Archer Camping Area, Mt Mee
+2. Archer Camping Area, Mt Mee

 The park formerly known as Brisbane Forest Park, D’Aguilar National Park is super close to the city (all within an hour and a half’s drive).
 You can discover remote gorges, sheltered pockets of subtropical rainforest, expanses of eucalypt woodland and spectacular views out to Moreton Bay.

-The Settlement, Springbrook
+3. The Settlement, Springbrook National Park

-Frog Buttress Camping Area, Mt French
+4. Frog Buttress Camping Area, Mt French

-Central Station, Fraser Island
+5. Central Station, Fraser Island

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!